setchy/thoughtworks-tech-radar-volumes/README.md

 ## Usage

 ### How to use

-You can use any of the below `Data Formats` with either
+There are a few ways you can use to view the interactive technology radar

 1.  launch via [setchy.io/radars](https://setchy.io/radars) quick links
 2. Thoughtworks hosted radar - [radar.thoughtworks.com](https://radar.thoughtworks.com/)